chrismwilliams/gatsby-theme-cactus/demo/README.md

 _Styles_

 Adding your own styles is as easy as following the example shown in folder - `./src/gatsby-plugin-theme-ui`.
-With the shadowed `index.js` file, your'll find a composition of both theme and demo styles.
+With the shadowed `index.js` file, you'll find a composition of both theme and demo styles.
 Note that Gatsby Theme Cactus uses the `prefers-color-scheme` media query to set either the default dark or light mode depending on user preference.
 To change this, again simply shadow `index.js` with the property `useColorSchemeMediaQuery` and set it to false.
 To shadow/replace just the colours or colour modes, just add a `colors.js` file in this shadowed folder with the same properties.

 ```js
 // @chrismwilliams/gatsby-theme-cactus/src/gatsby-plugin-theme-ui/colors.js